niclas2109/epill/README.md

 # ePill
 ePill is a service for presenting health package information (PIL) leaflets in a customized way.
-By implementing personalization and tailoring mechanisms understanding of PILs should be improved.
+By implementing personalization and tailoring mechanisms comprehension of PILs should be improved.

 # Customization Features